Bridging Neural ODE and ResNet: A Formal Error Bound for Safety Verification: Introduction

 \section{Introduction}

-Neural ordinary differential equations (neural ODE) are gaining prominence in continuous-time modeling, offering distinct advantages over traditional neural networks, such as memory efficiency, continuous-time modeling, adaptive computation balancing speed and accuracy, as well as enhanced interpretability by modeling dynamics via differential equations~\cite{chen2018neural,kidger2022neuraldifferentialequations,oh2025comprehensive}.
+Neural ordinary differential equations (neural ODE) are gaining prominence in continuous-time modeling, offering distinct advantages over traditional neural networks, such as memory efficiency, continuous-time modeling, adaptive computation balancing speed and accuracy~\cite{chen2018neural,kidger2022neuraldifferentialequations,oh2025comprehensive}.
 This surge in interest stems from recent advancements in differential programming, which have enhanced the ability to model complex dynamics with greater flexibility and precision~\cite{rackauckas2021universaldifferentialequationsscientific}.

 Neural ODE can be viewed as a continuous-depth generalization of residual networks (ResNet)~\cite{he2015deepresiduallearningimage}, and conversely a ResNet represents an Euler discretization of the continuous transformations modeled by a neural ODE~\cite{Haber_2017,lu2020finitelayerneuralnetworks}.
 Unlike ResNet, neural ODE enable smooth and robust representations through continuous dynamics, leading to improved modeling of time-evolving systems~\cite{chen2018neural,Haber_2017}.
 By interpreting ResNet as discretized neural ODE, we can leverage advanced ODE solvers to enhance computational efficiency and reduce the number of required parameters~\cite{chen2018neural}.
 Furthermore, the continuous formulation of neural ODE supports flexible handling of varying input resolutions and scales, making them adaptable to diverse data modalities.
 This perspective also facilitates theoretical analysis using tools from differential equations, providing insights into network stability and convergence~\cite{kidger2022neuraldifferentialequations}.